DoubleBangBoys/proxy/README.md

 3. Program is compiled using react create app.
 If webpack is needed, ***WARNING*** you are able to use npm run eject. *** However, this is irreversible.
 Please do this on a seperate branch as it may break.
 3. When Deploying to Production:

-  1) Point the server from targeting ../public to ../build then:
+  1) Point the server from targeting ../public to ../build then Pick Between:

   2a) Change the relative file path for get requests in src/components/App.js to target itself.
      ```
      for Server: server/server.js from line 32-35
      for App.js: src/components/App.js from line 50
      ```

   OR

   2b) Alternatively, host the client in App and the hosted Server on two different ports.
 If this is done, the file path for client App must point towards the Server.
   3) Run npm build
   4) Launch the server.